1600: De Magnete

 Impact of De Magnete

-De Magnete is believed to have influenced some of the greatest scientific minds of the 17th century.
-Gilbert’s work was important in what he discovered for sure, but what was also impactful was how he made his discoveries.
-Gilbert established the scientific method as his means to discovery and it had a direct impact on the future generation of scientific minds, especially on Galileo.
+The late Renaissance was a period of increasing scientific curiosity, but it was still heavily entranced in Aristotelian philosophy.
+When considering the impact of De Magnete, the book had an impact in what he discovered for sure, but what was truly revolutionary was how he made his discoveries.
+Not only did it expand our knowledge about magnetism, but it aided in changing the way people did science.
+Gilbert established the scientific method as his means to discovery and it had a direct impact on the future generation of scientific minds, especially on Galileo Galilei and later on Isaac Newton.

 Continue reading more about the exciting history of science!